prestonharberts/bib/Bible/isa2.md

 > All the nations will stream to it;
 ###### 3
 > Many peoples will come and say,
->  “ Come, let us go up to the LORD’s mountain,
+> “Come, let us go up to the LORD’s mountain,
->  “ To the temple of the God of Jacob,
+> “To the temple of the God of Jacob,
->  “ So he can teach us his requirements,
+> “So he can teach us his requirements,
->  “ And we can follow his standards.”
+> “And we can follow his standards.”
 > For Zion will be the center for moral instruction;
 > The LORD’s message will issue from Jerusalem.
 ###### 4